Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/stability_field_dynamics/ieee_test_cases/README.md

 ## ⚡ What you can do here

-- reproduce collapse dynamics from real IEEE systems
+- reproduce collapse dynamics from IEEE systems
 - extract the collapse manifold
 - identify the collapse boundary (rift)
 - measure stability as distance to structure